MarkBrezina/Ctrl-Alt-DefeatTheMarket/README.md

 I do however respect that others will seek to find solutions to the manual trading parts.

+Steps:
+1. How do I get set up?
+2. What is actually going on?
+3. Where do I find resources?
+4. What is the system like?
+5. Just fucking spoon feed me bro!

 ## How do I set up my first trader?